What Is Infectious Arthritis?

-Infectious arthritis is a painful infection in the joint.
+Infectious arthritis is an infection in a joint.
 It may also be referred to as septic arthritis.
-It occurs when an infection, caused by a bacteria or virus, spreads to a joint or the fluid surrounding the joint (synovial fluid).
+It occurs when an infection caused by a bacteria or virus spreads to a joint or the fluid surrounding the joint.
+This fluid is called the synovial fluid.
 This infection usually begins in another area of the body and spreads through the bloodstream to the joint tissue.
 The infection may also enter the body through surgery, open wounds, or injections.

-Symptoms of infectious arthritis can vary depending on the individual’s age, as well as the medications the individual is taking.
-Symptoms may include:
+The symptoms of infectious arthritis can vary depending on your age and the medications you’re taking.
+The symptoms may include:

 - severe pain that worsens with movement

 - a fever

 - a rapid heart rate